Unpaid real estate taxes become delinquent on April 1st of the year following the tax year. A 3% penalty is added at that time.

 After two years, the tax certificate is eligible for Tax Deed application, which will result in the loss of the property if the taxes remain unpaid

 Unpaid tangible personal property taxes become delinquent on April 1st of the year following the tax year.
 A $10.00 delinquent fee is added, and interest accrues at the rate of 1.5% per month.

-Accounts unpaid as of May 1 are charged an advertising fee and are published in a local newspaper by May 15th.
+Accounts unpaid as of May 1 are charged an advertising fee, a delinquent collection fee and are published in a local newspaper by May 15th.
 If the taxes remain unpaid, a warrant will be issued and the Tax Collector will petition the Circuit Court to have a judge confirm the warrants (over $50.00 only).
 The costs associated with the warrant are added to the tax bill.

 Once the warrant is confirmed, the Tax Collector is empowered to seize and sell the personal property to pay the taxes and expenses associated with the sale.